HHoofs/RoseJack/README.md

 ```

 There are three panes on the left side to provide input to the analysis:
-* Tree paramters: Adjust the paramters for the decision tree
+* Tree parameters: Adjust the paramters for the decision tree
 * Continous features: The continous features in the dataset, which can be *included* and/or used to *filter* the dataset
 * Categorical features: The categorical features in the dataset, which can be *included* and/or used to *filter* the dataset